HEIGE-PCloud/pawn-race/README.md

 10. The code submitted by the Top 4 winners will be inspected after the end of the tournament and you may be invited to explain how it works.
 11. You may use up to 1 MB of pre-computed data.

-## AI
+## Implementation of AI

+Since no third-party library is allowed, the idea of implementing a neutral network is not attractive any more as that requires to write a linear algebra library purely by hand, and the training and running procedure cannot utlize any GPU acceleration.
+This ultemately makes the depths and number of nodes in the neutral network very limited, which results in a much poorer performance comparing to a hand-coded evaludation function.
+There is also no need to implement a policy network since the max number of brancing factor is merely 14 at the beginning of the game, and it then decreases as pieces get captured or move into a stalement.
+So a normal evaluation function plus a tree search would be sufficient to achieve a decent result under those tournament rules.
+In fact, there is a [NN implementation](https://github.com/JordanLloydHall/pawnRace) from preious tournament and as expected, it loses 5-0 against my implementation.

-The AI uses the [negamax algorithm](https://en.wikipedia.org/wiki/Negamax) to search the game tree and make moves.
+My AI uses the [negamax algorithm](https://en.wikipedia.org/wiki/Negamax) to search the game tree and make moves.
 It also applies the alpha-beta pruning and transposition table to make the algorithm more efficient.
 A simple and fast evaluation function is used to make the search efficient.
-I also use the iterative deepening technique to keep the AI searching until it reaches the time limit.
+The iterative deepening framework is also used to keep the AI searching until it reaches the time limit.
+Upon that, a Java thread pool is used to parallized the search and attempt to utlize as many threads as possible.
+It tooks some time to get the concurrency right but the performance gain pays off.

+I attempted to cache the data of the transposition table to dist, but it exceeds several hundred megabytes very quickly, making the caching not very feasible in the tournament.

+This particular implementation is far from perfect, a simple improvement is to use a bitboard implementattion to accelerate the board access.
+I have set up foundation for the bitboard representation, but it is only used when comparing equality inside the hash map.
+More board accessing and manipulation functions needs to be added to make it more useful.

+The AI performs particularly well in the mid-late game, as it is performent enough to find a winning strategy.
+But it's openning is still a bit weak, due to the relatively simple evaluation function, its move is not always optimal.